AdobeDocs/platform-learn.en/help/tutorial-web-sdk/install-web-sdk.md

 ## Link the extension to your datastream

 Leave most of the default settings and update them later, as needed.
-The only thing you must do now is link the extension to your datastream:
+The only thing that you must do now is link the extension to your datastream:

 1. Under **[!UICONTROL Datastreams]**, select the **[!UICONTROL Choose from list]** input method
-1. Select the datastream you created earlier, `Luma Web SDK`
+1. Select the datastream that you created earlier, `Luma Web SDK`
 1. Select **[!UICONTROL Save]**

     >[!NOTE]